KieranPritchard/Password-Manager/ReadMe.md

 5. **Running The Code**

 * Navigate to the directory storing the project.
-Then use this command: `python Password_Manager.py`
+Then use this command: `python Password_Manager.py`.
-* Follow the onscreen prompts for login and accesssing features
+* Follow the onscreen prompts for login and accesssing features.

 ## Licenses